ibm-client-success/iks-container-registry/README.md

 ### Summary

 IBM Container Image Security Enforcement custom policies are easy to be configured and most importantly contribute in pushing secure images into a namespace before the image is deployed in a cluster.
-Ultimately, these custom policies are put in place to safeguard a cloud environment by validating the images before allowing them to be deployed into a kubernetes cluster.
+Ultimately, these custom policies are put in place to safeguard a cloud environment by validating the images before allowing them to be deployed into a Kubernetes cluster.